mvolkmann/blog/src/svelte/from-react.md

 ---

-When converting a React component to a Svelte component there are common changes that are needed.
+When converting a React component to a Svelte component there are many common changes that are needed.
-This page summarizes the most common one.
+This page summarizes the most common of these.

 {% raw %}
 - Copy the JavaScript code into a `<script>` element.